Chriskelley55/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).

+Closure gives us the ability to put functions together by organizing code into levels based on when we need to use them.

 2. Study the following code, then answer the questions below.

 ```js